 This course highlights developments within the field of international law, and provides attendees with the opportunity to take a step backwards and, through an overall view and a comprehensive reflection, grasp the main lines of the discipline around which legal thinking is structured.

-SPECIAL COURSES (morning - compulsory - daily)
+SPECIAL COURSES (daily - morning - compulsory)

-These courses, consisting of 5 hours total spread out over one week, deal with a particular question or topic, and are given by lecturers who have studied the subject extensively and are specialists in the field.
+These courses, consisting of 5 hours total spread out over one week, deal with a particular question or topic, and are given by professors who have studied the subject extensively and are specialists in the field.

-SEMINARS (afternoon - optional)
+SEMINARS (weekly - afternoon - optional)